 WHAT IS WORDPRESS

-WordPress is an open source Content Management System (CMS), which allows users to build dynamic websites and blog.
-WordPress is the most common blogging system on the web and it makes creating and managing content hitch free.
+WordPress is an open-source Content Management System (CMS), which allows users to build dynamic websites and blog.
+WordPress is the most common blogging system on the web and it makes creating and managing content hitch-free.

-You don’t need to know how to write HTML or CSS in order to set up, run and manage a WordPress website.
+You don’t need to know how to write HTML or CSS to set up, run and manage a WordPress website.
 WordPress powers about 25% of the world’s websites making it the most popular CMS.

 Content Management System (CMS) is software which stores all the data such as text, photos, music, documents, etc. and is made available on your website.
 It creates the avenue for editing, publishing and modifying the content of the website.

 WordPress first release was on 27th May 2003 by Matt Mullenweg and Mike Little.
 And finally, it was announced a free open source in 2009.